byroot/activerecord-typedstore/README.md

 ## Usage

-It works exactly like [ActiveRecord::Store documentation](http://api.rubyonrails.org/classes/ActiveRecord/Store.html) but you need to declare the type of your attributes.
+It works exactly like [ActiveRecord::Store documentation](http://api.rubyonrails.org/classes/ActiveRecord/Store.html) but you can declare the type of your attributes.

 Attributes definition is similar to activerecord's migrations: